elyra-ai/examples/pipelines/run-pipelines-on-apache-airflow/README.md

 - GitHub DAG repository name, e.g. `your-git-org/your-dag-repo`
 - GitHub DAG repository branch, e.g. `main`
 - GitHub access token, e.g. `4d79206e616d6520697320426f6e642e204a616d657320426f6e64`.

+Detailed instructions for setting up a DAG repository and generating an access token can be found in [the User Guide](https://elyra.readthedocs.io/en/latest/recipes/configure-airflow-as-a-runtime.html#setting-up-a-dag-repository-on-github).

 Elyra utilizes S3-compatible cloud storage to make data available to notebooks and scripts while they are executed.
 Any kind of S3-based cloud storage should work (e.g. IBM Cloud Object Storage or Minio) as long as it can be accessed from the machine where JupyterLab/Elyra is running and from the Apache Airflow cluster.